nvegater/server-vinplan/README.md

 Start the graphql playground to see documentation and send queries to the server.

 1. Clone project
-2. `yarn install`
-3. `docker-compose up` to start postgres db and redis
-4. `cp .env_docker .env` and adjust to your liking, but please do not commit the `.env` file
+2. `cp .env_docker .env`
+3. adjust `.env` to your liking, but please do not commit the `.env` file
+4. edit `docker-compose.yml` and adjust to your liking
+5. `docker-compose up` to start postgres db and redis
+6. `yarn install`
-5. `npm run script dev-ts`
+7. `npm run dev-ts`
-6. Open `localhost:4000/graphql` in any browser.
+8. Open <http://localhost:4000/graphql> in any browser.

 ## How it plays together